 Know your customer originated in the traditional financial sector.
-This was in response to anti laundering laws and ensuring that bank services are not being used for fraudulent purposes.
-In banks, the KYC guidelines stipulates that this process must be completed before the opening of accounts.
+This was in response to anti-laundering laws and ensuring that bank services are not being used for fraudulent purposes.
+In banks, the KYC guidelines stipulate that this process must be completed before the opening of accounts.
 Regardless of the absence of legal framework guiding cryptocurrencies and blockchain applications, KYC guidelines are being adopted my exchanges and indirectly by ICOs.
 Earlier in the year, the European Union mandated that only Cryptos and ICOS who have incorporated KYC guidelines will be allowed.
 To make this function, a task force was raised to develop the modality for enforcement.

 Going back into history, KYC was introduced in 2001 as one of the response of the government to 9/11.
-Since then, KYC has undergone series of changes, part of which is now covering cryptocurrencies.
+Since then, KYC has undergone a series of changes, part of which is now covering cryptocurrencies.
 The argument of many stakeholders is that fraud has always existed even before the coming of cryptocurrencies.
 The fear of many is the limiting of the freedom Cryptos has offered millions of users which will be inhibited by KYC/AML guidelines.
-Nonetheless many ICO and exchanges are already implementing KYC guidelines.
+Nonetheless, many ICO and exchanges are already implementing KYC guidelines.
 ICOs like BullToken has made KYC an important part of their business structure.
 Individual investors are required to verify their identity by presenting verifiable ID information.

 What’s In it For Crypto Firms